ParclLabs/parcllabs-python/README.md

 We maintain a repository of examples that demonstrate how to use the Parcl Labs API for analysis.
 You can find the examples in the [Parcl Labs Cookbook](https://github.com/parcllabs/parcllabs-cookbook)

+## Premium Users
+Are you a premium user?
+See the [premium features](#premium-features) section for more information on how to access premium features including:
+- Access all homes for Invitation Homes, American Homes 4 Rent, and other large investors
+- Access national, unit level data with full event cycles (rentals, listings, sales)
+- Access `turbo_mode` for faster data retrieval

 ## Getting Started

 ### Step 1.
 Sign Up for an API Key